-Jennifer Rosendin is a Vice President at Intensity, LLC with expertise in valuation of intellectual property, economic and financial modeling, and statistical analyses.
+Jennifer Rosendin has expertise in valuation of intellectual property, economic and financial modeling, and statistical analyses.
 Ms. Rosendin applies her expertise in conducting rigorous analyses to high-stakes commercial litigation and assisting clients in evaluating complex business decisions.
-Ms. Rosendin provides analyses on issues including reasonable royalties, lost profits, unjust enrichment, commercial success, irreparable harm, labor and employment, licensing, injunctive relief, valuation, and business analytics.
+She provides analyses on issues including reasonable royalties, lost profits, unjust enrichment, commercial success, irreparable harm, labor and employment, licensing, injunctive relief, valuation, and business analytics.

-Ms. Rosendin has expertise and experience across a range of industries, including electronics (e.g., microprocessors, computers, and mobile devices), the life sciences (e.g., medical devices, pharmaceuticals, and medical testing), telecommunications, financial services, entertainment, e-commerce, retail, and sports, among others.
+Ms. Rosendin has expertise and experience across various industries, including electronics (microprocessors, computers, and mobile devices), the life sciences (medical devices, pharmaceuticals, and medical testing), telecommunications, financial services, entertainment, e-commerce, retail, and sports.

 A few examples of Ms. Rosendin’s work include the following projects:

 | Patent damages for microprocessor technology: Analyzed damages for alleged infringement of patented microprocessor technologies, including econometric modeling and assessment of the economic contribution of the patented technology to revenues and profits, commercialization apportionment, and a reasonable royalty.

 | Damages for alleged breach of contract and patent infringement of prenatal testing technology: Analyzed damages related to breach claims and patent infringement claims involving non-invasive prenatal testing (NIPT) technology, including valuation modeling, revenue forecasting, and analysis of lost profits, marketplace expansion and segmentation, licensing and distribution, marketing and promotional effects, and a reasonable royalty.